-Cultural Control: Check seed catalogues and select resistant varieties.
+Cultural Control: Select resistant varieties wherever possible.
 Keeping the pH of the soil high by liming gives some control.
 Either rotate Brassicas around the garden, liming the soil to keep the pH between 6.5 -7 or use one specific area that has been heavily limed to pH 8+ as Brassicas can tolerate these high pH values.
-Lime annually to maintain pH.
 Remove all debris from previous crops but do not put it in the compost heap.
 Hygiene is important as spores can spread on any soil transported e.g. on animals hooves, machinery, tools and boots.